arachnetech/homebridge-mqttthing/README.md

 MQTT topics used fall into two categories:

-   * Control topics, of the form `setXXX`, are published by MQTT-Thing in order to
+   * Control topics, of the form `setXXX`, are published by MQTT-Thing in order to control device state (e.g. to turn on a light).
    * Status/notification topics, of the form `getXXX`, are published by the device to notify MQTT-Thing that something has occurred (e.g. that a sensor has detected something or a control topic action has been performed).

 **All values shown below (often within <>) are comments/descriptions, and should not be copied into your configuration file.
 For an example of an actual configuration file, please see `test/config.json`.**